collabro2017/sky-shepherd-tag-ui/README.md

     react-native run-android

 Sometimes the `react-native` runner can't navigate your setup, and you need to run the project using Xcode or Android Studio.
-To run using Xcode,
+To run using Xcode:

 - Open the project file `ios/Tag.xcodeproj` with Xcode.
-Run in the simulator as usual.
+Run on a device or in the simulator as usual.

+To run using Android Studio:

 - Open the `android` directory with Android Studio.
-Run in the simulator as usual.
+Run on a device or in the simulator as usual.